marcelstoer/nodemcu-pyflasher/README.md

 ![Image of NodeMCU PyFlasher GUI](images/gui.png)

 ## Installation
 NodeMCU PyFlasher doesn't have to be installed, just double-click it and it'll start.
 Check the [releases section](https://github.com/marcelstoer/nodemcu-pyflasher/releases) for downloads for your platform.
 For every release there's at least a .exe file for Windows.
-Starting from 3.0 there's also a ZIP which contains a macOS bundle.
+Starting from 3.0 there's also a .dmg for macOS.

 ## Status
 Scan the [list of open issues](https://github.com/marcelstoer/nodemcu-pyflasher/issues) for bugs and pending features.